 - using stress-reduction techniques

-Talk to your doctor before trying alternative therapies because they may impact your management plan.
+Talk with your doctor before trying complementary therapies because they may impact your management plan.

 Your doctor may decide your mild psoriasis only needs first-line treatments.
 Several options exist.

 You may start with an over-the-counter topical like:

 - fragrance-free moisturizers

 - shampoos or body creams that contain salicylic acid or coal tar

 A prescription topical may be better for your psoriasis.
 Prescription topicals have a higher concentration of active ingredients.
 Some contain steroids.

 Light therapy can be administered at your doctor’s office or even at your house with the right equipment.
 Ultraviolet light therapy can improve psoriasis but should be done with guidance from your doctor.